bixiphel/resample/README.txt

 - Implementation includes no calls to third-party libraries or built-in functions other than libraries already specified in the source code

 Project Specific Notes
 - Two examplar output images are attached below.
-The corresponding scaling factors are 0.70 and 1.23 respectively.
+The corresponding scaling factors are 0.40 and 2.23, and labeled in `~/proj_1/sample images` as `output1.pgm` and `output2.pgm` respectively.

 All source code was written and compiled on Ubuntu 24.04, system-specific compilation and execution instructions may vary; Linux-based instructions are provided below.